Usgupta/capstone/README.md

 1. change to frontend directory
 `cd frontend`

+2. install packages `npm i`

-2. run the nextjs app
+3. run the nextjs app
     `npm run dev`

 note: if you see the error `next` not installed, install it by running `npm i next`